 The Indian Supreme Court has the power to issue writs under Article 32 of the Constitution.
 The Parliament can’t abridge the power of issuing a writ in any case.
 Parliament by law can not limit or reduce or curtail the powers of the apex court.

 The Supreme Court may be vested with more powers in adverse circumstances by the Parliament but can never reduce it.
-The jurisdiction of the Supreme Court is whole of India.
+The jurisdiction of the Supreme Court is the whole of India.
 It is considered as the final or last resort of justice.

-3. Salaries and allowances
+3. Salaries and Allowances